 The Higher Education Administration emphasis prepares future academic and student affairs professionals to work in higher education administration.
 Higher education is a broad-based area of knowledge and study that examines the management and coordination of programs, policies, and processes pertaining to colleges and universities, including issues associated with access to higher education, admission, assessment and curriculum, enrollment and equitably serving all students, finance and economics, governance and law, learning/andragogy, administration, philanthropy, education policy, and college students.

-Career paths in higher education vary widely, and are dependent on academic qualifications and job responsibilities required within and across colleges and universities.
+Career paths in higher education vary widely and are dependent on academic qualifications and job responsibilities required within and across colleges and universities.
 For example, the qualifications for entry-level academic advisors or activities director at a community college or baccalaureate granting institution are often more flexible than at a doctoral research university.
-Higher education administrators typically hold a masters or doctoral degree with a masters as the minimal preferred qualification for many entry-level positions.
+Higher education administrators typically hold a masters or doctoral degree with a masters degree as the minimal preferred qualification for many entry-level positions.
 Graduates with a master’s degree can work in university housing, student activities, admissions and other areas of student affairs.
 Positions in academic affairs are also common, such as academic advisor, recruitment or retention specialist, development specialist, study abroad coordinator, or financial aid counselor.
 Other students are interested in education policy and may pursue a career in government policy in higher education.
-Occasionally, our students started working in higher education with a bachelor’s degree and realize they wanted a masters degree for career mobility or for professional development.

 This program is also approved for delivery via asynchronous distance education technology.